- Step 1: Functional Requirements. Design a mechanism that meets the following requirements:

 - Step 3: Analysis

-- Draw a Hildebrand Gait plot for one gait for each of your two designs.
+- Draw a Hildebrand Gait plot for at least one possible gait for each of your two designs.

 - Identify the force and torque requirements for the actuators.
 To do this, you need to create free body diagrams for each design.

 - Keep it simple!

 - I have purchased 1/8" MDF for this assignment.
 You are free to use other materials, but this is the only material that will be made available to you.

 - I have also purchased the following shoulder screws from McMaster: 93897A238, 93897A256, 93897A265, 93897A273, 93897A281.
 You will find them in the CAD package above

 - Excess mass is going to be a major issue.
 A heavy robot won't climb.
 Be sure to use your lightweighting techniques.
 Keep it small!
 There is little to no need for a large device.
 The servos are not strong enough to move a large device.

 - It is impossible, yes impossible, to have multiple continuous servos match their speed.
 Do not design a system that uses multiple continuous servos.
 There will be nothing but problems.